mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 This post will show how to install XQuartz on a desktop or laptop computer running macOS as operating system.
 {{% /callout %}}

 In the text some symbol combinations are used for shortcuts, the following table explains the meaning of these symbols in relation to specific keys on your keyboard.
-To use the shortcuts press the keyboard keys simultaneously, e.g. &#8679;&#8984;A means &#8679;+&#8984;+A.
+To use the shortcuts press the keyboard keys simultaneously, e.g., &#8679;&#8984;A means &#8679;+&#8984;+A.

 |  Icon   | &nbsp; | Keyboard Meaning             | &nbsp;&nbsp; |  Icon   | &nbsp; | Keyboard Meaning               |
 |:-------:|:------:|:-----------------------------|:------------:|:-------:|:------:|:-------------------------------|